seyramhope/Customer-Segmentation/README.md

 Replaced nul values in the Family Size column with 1 to represent the customer only, Updated null values in Profession column with NA.
 Updated all Columns with appropriate and uniform data type.

+# Data Exploration
+MySQl was used for data exploration.
+The cleaned data was imported in a comma seperated value (csv) format into Microsoft SQL server using the import and export wizard.
+Perform aggregations, joins
+Perform KPI calculations.
+Export analytical results as CSV for dashboard use.